-Our PE lessons will be on a Tuesday this year.
-Our swimming lessons are scheduled to be a Friday, though we will not be swimming at the beginning of the year; we will use this session for an additional PE slot.
+Our PE lessons will be on a Tuesday this year, and lead by Miss Jones, our specialist coach.
+Our swimming lessons are scheduled to be a Friday, and we will alternate our sessions between classes to make the most of the available time.

 Year Six will be expected to have a reading book in school every day: we will be keeping a library book in the classroom for this purpose.

 Reading is our top homework priority at BWJS – it is the thing that makes the biggest difference to children’s progress across the curriculum.
 Children should be reading at home, ideally every day.
-Each fortnight, children will be set a task to do which will be based on a book which they have been reading.
-We will provide a template for this wherever appropriate.
-These tasks will be shared with other children in the class, and children will be expected to be able to talk about them.
+During our library sessions, children will have the chance to talk about books that they have been enjoying.